-- Associates Degree in Nursing (ADN) or Diploma in Nursing - Current and valid RN License - Employed at least half-time in the nursing field - 3.0 minimum GPA or higher.
+- Associates Degree in Nursing (ADN) or Diploma in Nursing - Current and valid RN License (no current disciplinary action) - Employed at least half-time in the nursing field - 3.0 minimum GPA or higher.
 Students with an admission cumulative GPA less than a 3.0 may be admitted to the university and conditionally admitted to the Nursing Major.
 In order to continue, all RN-BSN students must successfully complete NU 242 Concepts in Baccalaureate Nursing Education, earning a minimum grade of C.

-The following documentation will be required during the first nursing course; the documentation will be submitted electronically to RN-BSN faculty:
+The following documentation will be required during the first nursing course (failure to complete documentation by the end of the first nursing course [NU242] will result in failure of the course); the documentation will be submitted electronically to RN-BSN faculty: